 Prior to 2018, the corporate component of the executive officers' STIP bonus was based on earnings results anticipated in the business plan approved by the Board earlier in the year.
 In 2018, the corporate component metrics were expanded to also include performance relative to plan based on market share, client engagement, advisor engagement, employee engagement and performance on other corporate priorities.
 All corporate component metrics and plans are reviewed and approved by the Board.
 The Human Resources Committee reviews the results each year and recommends whether the requirements for all components have been met and at which specific level of achievement.
-For 2018, increased weighting has been placed on the corporate metrics versus individual metrics.
-For example, at the Executive Vice-President level the weighting of corporate metrics has increased to 30% of the total bonus from 30%, and individual metrics decreased to 30% of the total bonus from 70%.
+Starting in 2018, increased weighting has been placed on the corporate metrics versus individual metrics.
+For example, at the Executive Vice-President level the weighting of corporate metrics has increased to 70% of the total bonus from 30%, and individual metrics decreased to 30% of the total bonus from 70%

-The maximum bonus may vary depending upon executive level but commencing in 2018 is generally two times their target weighting.
+The maximum bonus may vary depending upon executive level but is generally two times their target weighting.
 This is an increase from prior years where the maximum bonus was generally 150% of target.
 For example, the maximum bonus based on combined STIP components for Executive Vice-Presidents is generally 200% of salary.
 Achievement of target results will generally provide the executive with a bonus equal to 50% of the maximum amount.
-The bonus level for Mr. Elavia, who acted as the Chief Investment Officer for Mackenzie Investments in 2018, is higher, as there is an additional weighting for mutual fund performance objectives.
-A portion of Mr. Elavia's award is deferred and notionally invested in selected securities of Mackenzie mutual funds, and vests over three years.
+The bonus level for Mr. Elavia, who acted as the Chief Investment Officer for Mackenzie Investments in 2019, is higher, as there is an additional weighting for mutual fund performance objectives.
+A portion of Mr. Elavia's award is deferred and notionally invested in selected securities of Mackenzie mutual funds and RSUs and vests over three years.

-In 2018, the maximum annual STIP bonus payout under the program for Mr. Carney and Mr. McInerney was 200% of base salary and their objectives are evaluated 80% against the corporate component of performance, and 20% on individual objectives.
-This is an increase to the corporate weighting which prior to 2018 was comprised of 50% weighting on corporate metrics and 50% weighting on individual metrics.
+In 2019, the maximum annual STIP bonus payout under the program for Mr. Carney and Mr. McInerney was 200% of base salary and their objectives are evaluated 80% against the corporate component of performance, and

+20% on individual objectives.
 The annual STIP bonus of the President and Chief Executive Officer of the Corporation and of Mackenzie Investments is approved by the Board in its sole discretion.

-In 2018, the corporate component for executive officers' annual STIP bonus including the President and Chief Executive Officer of the Corporation was evaluated and approved by the Board at levels ranging from 119% to 145% of the target achievement level.
+In 2019, the corporate component for executive officers' annual STIP bonus including the President and Chief Executive Officer of the Corporation was evaluated and approved by the Board at levels ranging from 111% to 124% of the target achievement level.

-Each of the Named Executive Officers received an annual STIP bonus award as disclosed in the Summary Compensation Table under the column entitled "Non-Equity Incentive Plan Compensation - Annual Incentive Plans", based on the above criteria.
+Each of the Named Executive Officers received an annual STIP bonus award as disclosed in the Summary Compensation Table under the column entitled Non-Equity Incentive Plan Compensation - Annual Incentive Plans, based on the above criteria.

 Special bonuses may be provided related to significant projects, acquisition related integration and/or synergy targets, or for other reasons, as determined in the discretion of the Board from time to time.
-In 2018, Mr. Carney and

-Mr. McInerney both received a special bonus in recognition of their performance as President and Chief Executive Officer of the Corporation and of Mackenzie Investments respectively.
+In 2019, Mr. Carney and Mr. McInerney both received a special bonus in recognition of their performance as President and Chief Executive Officer of the Corporation and of Mackenzie Investments respectively.
+In addition, in 2019, Mr. Carney, Mr. Gould and Mr. Dibden each received a special bonus in recognition of their involvement in multiple critical transformation initiatives.